Phosphorus cycle: Phosphatic minerals

-The availability of phosphorus in an ecosystem is restricted by the rate of release of this element during weathering.
+The availability of phosphorus in an ecosystem is restricted by its rate of release during weathering.
 The release of phosphorus from apatite dissolution is a key control on ecosystem productivity.
 The primary mineral with significant phosphorus content, apatite [Ca5(PO4)3OH] undergoes carbonation.

-Little of this released phosphorus is taken up by biota (organic form), whereas a larger proportion reacts with other soil minerals.
-This leads to precipitation into unavailable forms in the later stage of weathering and soil development.
+Little of this released phosphorus is taken up by biota, as it mainly reacts with other soil minerals.
+This leads to phosphorus becoming unavailable to organisms in the later stage of weathering and soil development as it will precipitate into rocks.
 Available phosphorus is found in a biogeochemical cycle in the upper soil profile, while phosphorus found at lower depths is primarily involved in geochemical reactions with secondary minerals.
 Plant growth depends on the rapid root uptake of phosphorus released from dead organic matter in the biochemical cycle.
 Phosphorus is limited in supply for plant growth.
 Phosphates move quickly through plants and animals; however, the processes that move them through the soil or ocean are very slow, making the phosphorus cycle overall one of the slowest biogeochemical cycles.

 Low-molecular-weight (LMW) organic acids are found in soils.
 They originate from the activities of various microorganisms in soils or may be exuded from the roots of living plants.
 Several of those organic acids are capable of forming stable organo-metal complexes with various metal ions found in soil solutions.
 As a result, these processes may lead to the release of inorganic phosphorus associated with aluminum, iron, and calcium in soil minerals.
 The production and release of oxalic acid by mycorrhizal fungi explain their importance in maintaining and supplying phosphorus to plants.

 The availability of organic phosphorus to support microbial, plant and animal growth depends on the rate of their degradation to generate free phosphate.
 There are various enzymes such as phosphatases, nucleases and phytase involved for the degradation.
 Some of the abiotic pathways in the environment studied are hydrolytic reactions and photolytic reactions.
 Enzymatic hydrolysis of organic phosphorus is an essential step in the biogeochemical phosphorus cycle, including the phosphorus nutrition of plants and microorganisms and the transfer of organic phosphorus from soil to bodies of water.
 Many organisms rely on the soil derived phosphorus for their phosphorus nutrition.

+Dust Storms

+P deposition is quite important for ecosystem function, and is unevenly distributed across the planet.
+Although phosphorus does not have a major atmospheric component, phosphorus sediments can be moved during dust storms.
+Large dust events can counteract natural imbalances where P occurs and allow for production in areas that would otherwise be P-limited.
+This component of the phosphorus cycle has generally been overlooked by researchers, but its importance is starting to be understood.
+Most of Earth's phosphorus is in rocks, and dust contains weathered rock particles from this parent material.
+Dust also carries other nutrients such as potassium, calcium, and magnesium, making these storms of high importance to biogeochemical cycling.